Restructuring Roles and Salaries

-Because every restructuring deal is reasonably unique - dealing with a unique capital structure and financial situation - there are less templates and pre-formatted templates to work off of than in M&A.
+Because every restructuring deal is reasonably unique - dealing with a unique capital structure and financial situation - there are less templates to work off of than in M&A.

 As a result, analysts are often working 70-90 hours a week on fresh models and iterating them to look at various scenarios the MD wants to present to the client.